-- 3383 SOCIAL PSYCHOLOGY 3 credit hours The study of human behavior as affected by social stimuli.
-Lecture 3 hours.
-Prerequisite: PSY 1113. - 3413 PSYCHOLOGY OF LEARNING 3 credit hours Investigations into the processes of learning in humans and animals.
-Emphasis is given to behavioral and cognitive approaches.
-Lecture 3 hours.
-Lecture 3 hours.
-Prerequisite: PSY 1113. - 3423 APPLIED QUANTITATIVE METHODS 3 credit hours A strong emphasis will be placed on inferential procedures used in published articles in psychological journals.
-Topics include correlational testing, linear regression, simple and factorial ANOVAs, tests for outliers, normalcy, randomness, heterogeneity of variance, and post-hoc analysis.
-Lecture 3 hours.
-Prerequisites: PSY 1113 and STAT 1513. - 4313 PSYCHOLOGICAL TESTING 3 credit hours A general survey of the principles, backgrounds, and procedures of psychological testing.
+PowerPoint) and their use in the analysis and interpretation process.
+Analyses, interpretation, and presentation of independent and dependent t-tests, correlational testing, linear regression, simple and factorial ANOVAs, tests for outliers, normalcy, randomness, heterogeneity of variance, and post-hoc analyses will be included.
+Prerequisites: A grade of "C" or higher in PSY 3423.

+4313 PSYCHOLOGICAL TESTING 3 credit hours A general survey of the principles, backgrounds, and procedures of psychological testing.
 Attention is given to interpretation of measuring instruments in the fields of personality and intelligence.
 Lecture 3 hours.
-Prerequisite: PSY 1113. - 4323 SENSATION AND PERCEPTION 3 credit hours An indepth study of the biological properties of sensory systems and major phenomena in sensation and perception (e.g., adaptation, brightness, color and binocular vision, audition, taste, touch, imagery, individual differences, time and motion, attention and theories of psychophysical judgment including STD and classical).
+Prerequisite: PSY 1113.

+4323 SENSATION AND PERCEPTION 3 credit hours An indepth study of the biological properties of sensory systems and major phenomena in sensation and perception (e.g., adaptation, brightness, color and binocular vision, audition, taste, touch, imagery, individual differences, time and motion, attention and theories of psychophysical judgment including STD and classical).
 Lecture 3 hours.
-Prerequisite: PSY 1113. - 4331-3 SEMINAR IN PSYCHOLOGY 1-3 credit hours Specific problems or issues of concern to Psychology are given in depth exploration and analysis.
+Prerequisite: PSY 1113.

+4331-3 SEMINAR IN PSYCHOLOGY 1-3 credit hours Specific problems or issues of concern to Psychology are given in depth exploration and analysis.
 A different topic may be presented each semester.
 (May be repeated for a total of six hours credit.)
-Seminar 1-3 hours. - 4363 ABNORMAL PSYCHOLOGY 3 credit hours The study of various abnormalities as described in DSM.
+Seminar 1-3 hours.

+4363 ABNORMAL PSYCHOLOGY 3 credit hours The study of various abnormalities as described in DSM.
 Lecture 3 hours.
-Prerequisite: PSY 1113. - 4393 PERSONALITY 3 credit hours Factors determining and affecting personality, its development and assessment.
+Prerequisite: PSY 1113.

+4393 PERSONALITY 3 credit hours Factors determining and affecting personality, its development and assessment.
 Lecture 3 hours.
-Prerequisite: PSY 1113. - 4423 EXPERIMENTAL PSYCHOLOGY 3 credit hours Studies in the major designs, methods employed and problems in conducting experiments in psychological research.
+Prerequisite: PSY 1113.

+4423 EXPERIMENTAL PSYCHOLOGY 3 credit hours Studies in the major designs, methods employed and problems in conducting experiments in psychological research.
 Lecture 3 hours.
-Prerequisite: PSY 1113. - 4433 PSYCHOLOGICAL RESEARCH 3 credit hours Students will design and conduct a psychological research project of sufficient quality for conference presentation.
+Prerequisite: PSY 1113.

+4433 PSYCHOLOGICAL RESEARCH 3 credit hours Students will design and conduct a psychological research project of sufficient quality for conference presentation.
 Material covered will include APA format research ethics, data analysis and conference presentation preparation.
 Lecture/capstone 3 hours.
-Prerequisites: PSY 1113, grade of "C" or higher in PSY 3423, and grade of "C" or higher in PSY 4423. - 4443 BIOPSYCHOLOGY 3 credit hours Explains behavior in terms of the physiological events inside the body with
+Prerequisites: PSY 1113, grade of "C" or higher in PSY 3423, and grade of "C" or higher in PSY 4423.

-- emphasis on vision, audition, psychoactive drugs, eating, sex, and sleep.
+4443 BIOPSYCHOLOGY 3 credit hours Explains behavior in terms of the physiological events inside the body with emphasis on vision, audition, psychoactive drugs, eating, sex, and sleep.
 Lecture 3 hours.
-Prerequisite: PSY 1113. - 4453 PROFESSIONAL RESEARCH IN PSYCHOLOGY 3 credit hours Students will work individually with a department faculty member to develop and present a psychological research project of professional quality.
+Prerequisite: PSY 1113.

+4453 PROFESSIONAL RESEARCH IN PSYCHOLOGY 3 credit hours Students will work individually with a department faculty member to develop and present a psychological research project of professional quality.
 The presentation will take place as a conference paper, conference poster, or by submission of a manuscript to a peer-reviewed psychological journal.
 Independent study/directed readings 3 hours.
 Prerequisite: PSY 4423.